SKIP TO MAIN CONTENT

 SDG 11: Sustainable Cities and Communities

-UT Dallas is committed to energy conservation and transitioning away from high energy use lighting.
+UT Dallas construction standards require LED [Light Emitting Diode] s for exterior lighting.
 Revolving Fund is utilized to fund LED [Light Emitting Diode] retrofits throughout campus.
 In FY 19, over $60,000 has been spent on retrofits.
 The construction standards require LED [Light Emitting Diode] s for exterior lighting.
-The Research and Operations Center West and Bioengineering Science Building are LED [Light Emitting Diode] only buildings.
+The Research and Operations Center West and Bioengineering Science Building are LED [Light Emitting Diode] only buildings, and the Sciences Building was designed and built in 2020 to reduce the energy required for lighting and cooling.
 Outreach by Student Government’s Green Initiative and the Office of Sustainability has also been conducted to improve energy consumption.
 Green Initiative placed light switch stickers in buildings to conserve energy.
 The Office of Sustainability offers Green Office and Green Lab initiatives to inform staff and faculty on campus how to conserve energy, dispose of waste, and maintain a sustainable workplace.
-On peak energy usage days, the Office of Sustainability also sends out a mass email regarding sustainability to improve efficiency.

 Solar Panels